When an adult decides to go back to college and get their degree, they usually must ask themselves a few important questions.

 She said the course made her realize it was not too late to change careers and to jump into a different path where she would feel more fulfilled.
 She said she’s a lifelong learner, but it took going back to school in her mid-30s to realize that.

 She initially considered pursuing a career in consulting since she was passionate about training people to become skilled leaders.
 She also considered going back to her old career at a higher level.
-However, she eventually considered speech-language pathology.
+She pondered speech-pathology when she was finishing her degree, but after several conversations with MTSU faculty and her advisers it became clear that human resources management was her passion and something she wanted to dedicate her life to pursuing.

 Her advice for adult learners considering going back to school or those who are enrolled right now?